-The story of passing the AWS Certified Solution Architect Associate exam
+How I passed the AWS Certified Solutions Architect Associate exam

-I passed the AWS certification exam a while ago (about six months ago).
+I passed an AWS certification exam some time ago (about six months ago, actually).

 I would like to briefly write about the study method I used at that time